 Here are the steps:

-- On the Cloud Cart configure page, click the advanced tab.
+- On the Cloud Cart configure page, click the transaction tab.

 How do I change the fee percent, based on the payment method?

 Under turn on fees, add a default percent as a catch-all.
 In that example, all orders except the ones with the rule will be 2.5%.
 To change the percent, you must add a rule: